bison-fute/Carrefour-Image-Recognition-Challenge/README.md

 ## Next things to do :

-STRATEGY 1 :
-   * define a level of categorization to perform a simple classification task
-   * build a MetadataInspection to search which level is the more interesting
+STRATEGY 1 : define a level of categorization to perform a simple classification task, build a MetadataInspection to search which level is the more interesting

-STRATEGY 2 :
-   * build a moodle which use several categorization level between 1 and 4 which one ? how ?
+STRATEGY 2 : build a moodle which use several categorization level between 1 and 4, which one ? how ?

-STRATEGY 3 :
-   * take profit of the desc field in the meta data to build an NLP model paired with a character recognition API (a priori name of product appears in desc)
+STRATEGY 3 : take profit of the desc field in the meta data to build an NLP model paired with a character recognition API (a priori name of product appears in desc)

-STRATEGY 4 :
-   * try to take profit data which is not in the primary link branch in a model
+STRATEGY 4 : try to take profit data which is not in the primary link branch in a model